vandana1976/tts-js-app-dev-2019/notes.md

 continues on this line`);

 ```
-//with strings not possible until the use of \n
+With strings not possible until the use of \n
 ```javascript
  console.log("string text1\n"
   +  "string text2");